 1. The securities transaction tax (STT) has been paid on the acquisition and transfer of an equity share of a corporation.

-2. The STT was paid when the asset was sold in the case of units of an equity oriented fund or units of a business trust.
+2. The STT was paid when the asset was sold in the case of units of an equity-oriented fund or units of a business trust.

-3. The securities should be long-term investments.
+3. The securities should be long-term capital assets (i.e., held for more than 12 months).

 4. No deduction under Chapter VI A is available for such long-term capital gain.